learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 Another great way to track your progress is to open up the HTML document in your browser and watch how each change you make in the text editor affects the visual layout in the browser.
-Do that by running the `httpserver` command in the browser and then copying the URL from the terminal and then pasting that into your web browser followed by the path to the file you want to view.
+Do that by running the `httpserver` command in the browser and then copy the URL from the terminal and then pasting that into your web browser followed by the path to the file you want to view.

 Once you have the HTML document open in your browser, you can make changes to it